Machine Learning

 Canva uses a variety of machine learning (ML) models, such as recommender systems, information retrieval, attribution models, and natural language processing for various applications.
 A typical problem is the amount of time and engineering effort in choosing a set of optimal hyperparameters and configurations used to optimize a learning algorithm's performance.

-Hyperparameters are parameters set before a model's learning procedure begins.
+Hyperparameters(opens in a new tab or window) are parameters set before a model's learning procedure begins.
 Hyperparameters, such as the learning rate and batch sizes, control the learning process and affect the predictive performance.
 Some hyperparameters might also have a significant impact on model size, inference throughput, latency, or other considerations.

 The number of hyperparameters in a model and their characteristics form a search space of possible combinations to optimize.
 In the same way that a rectangle's area is quadratic to its width, when experimenting with two continuous hyperparameters the permissible search space is the area constructed by all combinations of the two hyperparameters.
 Every hyperparameter introduced grows the search space exponentially, leading to a combinatorial explosion of the search space, as shown below.